macintoshplus/todo-list-example/README.md

 # Initialize database

+On the first install, run this command to make a new database: `bin/console doctrine:database:create`

 Run all migration to initialize the database (the database is already configured to use SQLite)

+> Note: if you have a database from the v1.0.0 run this command: `bin/console doctrine:migrations:sync-metadata-storage`.

 ```shell script
 $ bin/console doctrine:migration:migrate